Protect yourself and your family from coronavirus

 Recommendations and restrictions for the coronavirus epidemic in Oulu

-- Limited services will be available at the libraries, BusinessAsema and the service points of the city.
+- Limited services will be available at the BusinessAsema and the service points of the city.

 - The swimming halls are open for group activities for children under the age of 18.

-For others, the premises will remain closed until at least 22 March 2021.
+For others, the premises will remain closed until at least until 23 May 2021.
 This also applies to parents of children who participate in hobbies.

 - Some of the city's sports facilities will be open for therapy and rehabilitation groups, to those coming with referral to rehabilitation, those with a sports assistant card and top athletes.
 The use of a swimming pool for referral-based rehabilitation requires the presence of a physiotherapist or fitness nurse.